Serhiy Taruta: Biography

-Serhiy Taruta was born in Mariupol in 1955 and was a successful cyclist in his youth; he later claimed that he rode an average of 120 kilometres a day.
+Serhii Taruta was born in Mariupol in 1955 and was a successful cyclist in his youth; he later claimed that he rode an average of 120 kilometres a day.
 He studied at Pryazovskyi State Technical University before going on to work at the large Ukrainian metal plant, Azovstal.

 Business career

-In 1995, Serhiy Taruta left Azovstal for "Azovintex", a foreign trade company he co-founded.
+In 1995, Serhii Taruta left Azovstal for "Azovintex", a foreign trade company he co-founded.
 In December, 1995 he was appointed the CEO of the Industrial Union of Donbass Corporation (ISD Corporation), which he co-founded.
 Between 2001 and 2014, Taruta served as the Chairman of the Board of ISD Corporation.

+According to Forbes magazine, he ranks among the richest people in the world, with his estimated wealth being over 2.7 billion US dollars (2008).

 Political career

-In 1998 and 2002 Serhiy Taruta was elected a member of the Donetsk Regional City Council for Telmanovsky electoral district, Donetsk Region.
+In 1998 and 2002 Serhii Taruta was elected a member of the Donetsk Regional City Council for Telmanovsky electoral district, Donetsk Region.

-On 2 March 2014, amidst the 2014 pro-Russian conflict in Ukraine, acting President Oleksandr Turchynov appointed Taruta Governor of Donetsk Oblast.
+On 2 March 2014, amidst the 2014 pro-Russian conflict in Ukraine, acting President Olexander Turchynov appointed Taruta Governor of Donetsk Oblast.
 On 10 October 2014, President Petro Poroshenko removed him from office, replacing him with Oleksandr Kikhtenko.

 In the 2014 Ukrainian parliamentary election, as an independent candidate Taruta won a single-member district in Mariupol with 60.00% of the vote and is thus a member of the Ukrainian parliament since 27 November 2014.

 Taruta leads the Group for Inter-parliamentary Ties between Ukraine and Germany.

 He is also the Head of the Sub-Committee for Protection of Historic and Cultural Heritage of the Parliamentary Committee for Culture and Spiritual Affairs.

 Taruta is the co-chair of the Parliamentary Platform for the Future of Donbass, a body that aims to develop new legislative initiatives to help solve problems related to the reintegration of occupied territories of the region.

 He is the author of the Three Pillars peace plan for Donbass, and also proposed the creation of the Vienna Format for Donbass peace talks.

 Taruta led the group of developers of Sustainable Development Doctrine Ukraine 2030.

-Serhiy Taruta is a founder of the political party "Osnova".
+Serhii Taruta is a founder of the political party "Osnova".